tc39/proposal-temporal/docs/calendar.md

   - `overflow` (string): How to deal with out-of-range values in the result of the addition or subtraction.
     Allowed values are `constrain` and `reject`.
     The default is `constrain`.
-- `constructor` (function): The constructor function of the Temporal type to construct.
-  This is used when subclassing Temporal objects.

-**Returns:** a new object of the type of `constructor`.
+**Returns:** a new `Temporal.PlainDate` object.

 If `date` is not a `Temporal.PlainDate` object, or `duration` not a `Temporal.Duration` object, then they will be converted to one as if they were passed to `Temporal.PlainDate.from()` or `Temporal.Duration.from()`, respectively.

 This method does not need to be called directly except in specialized code.
 It is called indirectly when using `add()` and `subtract()` of `Temporal.PlainDateTime`, `Temporal.PlainDate`, and `Temporal.PlainYearMonth`.

-A custom implementation of this method would perform the calendar-specific addition, convert the result to the ISO calendar, and return an object created using `new constructor(...isoArgs)`.
+A custom implementation of this method would perform the calendar-specific addition, convert the result to the ISO calendar, and return an object created using `new Temporal.PlainDate(...isoArgs)`.
-(This allows it to create custom subclasses of the built-in Temporal objects.)

 For example: